Meet Kite & String Cider

 We always loved how the name "Good Life Cider" was grounded to Good Life Farm, but as we began to garner media attention and distribute our ciders widely, we encountered a company with a similar name, so we rebranded in 2017 to avoid confusion in the national marketplace.
 We're the same people in the same place producing our best orchard ciders as Kite & String.

 Melissa Madden and Garret Miller started Good Life Farm in 2008.
-In 2013, we added cidermaking and two full-timers, Matt Gordon and Garrett’s brother Jimmy Miller.
+In 2013, we added cidermaking with Garrett’s brother Jimmy Miller.
 In 2015, we opened the Finger Lakes Cider House tasting room with our ever-growing crew of farmers, artists, bartenders, and alchemists.
 It is an honor to share these gifts with you through food and drink.

 In the heart of the Finger Lakes region, with eastern slopes overlooking mighty Cayuga Lake Split between Honeoye and Cazenovia soils; fertile yet shallow glacial till sitting atop mineral rich shale bedrock

 Diverse and certified organic, full of apples, asparagus, cows, fungi, turkeys, peaches, horses, herons, and big ideas